 Speaking of the straps, you can adjust the shoulder straps from about 25 inches to just over 36 inches.
 There is also a padded hip/waist belt and a sternum strap to help distribute the weight throughout your torso.

-The outside of the bag has places where you can attach various items that don’t need to go inside.
+The outside of the anti-theft backpack has places where you can attach various items that don’t need to go inside.
 Perhaps you have a jacket or a yoga mat or even a sleeping bag that could withstand the elements, and you don’t want to carry it separately.
 You can quickly snap it onto one of these outer attachment points.

 Inside the bag, you get multiple pockets for holding your possession in place and another attachment point for things like a wallet or your keys.
 This backpack has an internal compression feature that helps to keep your clothes in place, so they don’t end up in a pile at the bottom of the backpack.